Protective Order Details Violent Attack By Principal

 He faces charges of aggravated assault, domestic abuse, endangering the welfare of a minor and aggravated cruelty on an animal.

-Webb and Andrejcik were married in 1995 and divorced in 2004, according to the petition.
+Webb and Andrejcik were married in 1995 and divorced in 2004, according to public documents from the Washington County Circuit Clerk's office.